Everything you need to know about Arugula

 Arugula is in season during spring and summer, but we are fortunate to have access to it year-round.
 While shopping for arugula, you may find it under a few names including rocket, roquette, and Italian cress.

-Make sure you purchase your arugula no more than a few days before using it as it spoils rather quickly.
+Make sure you purchase your arugula no more than a few days before using as it spoils rather quickly.

 Mature arugula looks very similar to the leaf of a radish, and usually comes in bunches like spinach.
 Choose bunches that are bright green and fresh looking (avoid those that look wet and bruised).
-Wash bunches of arugula in cold water, then dry and store wrapped in paper towel in a plastic bag in the fridge – this will help to keep if fresh longer.
+Wash bunches in cold water, then dry and store wrapped in paper towel in a plastic bag in the fridge – this will help to keep if fresh longer.

 Baby arugula comes pre-washed and packaged, and is less peppery than mature arugula.

-If buying arugula in bunches, cut the bottom of the arugula off and discard.
+If buying arugula in bunches, cut the bottom off and discard.
 Then separate the leaves and give your arugula a good wash in the sink as they hold a lot of grit.
 By swishing it around in the sink, it will let the grit sink to the bottom of the sink.
 To dry, you can use a salad spinner or pat dry with a towel.